harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Amino Acid Pool

 From a dynamic point of view, such muscle hypertrophy results from changes in the rates of proteinsynthesis and/or breakdown.
 In addition, an acceleration of the rates of amino acid transport into muscle cells may contribute to muscle anabolism by increasing amino acid availability for protein synthesis.
 Studies suggest that muscle protein accretion occurs in the recovery phase after exercise rather than during the actual exercise period.
-The leucine tracer incorporation technique has shown that the rate of muscle protein synthesis in humans is increased after exercise (7) and remains elevated for &gt; 24 h (7).
+The leucine tracer incorporation technique has shown that the rate of muscle protein synthesis in humans is increased after exercise (7) and remains elevated for > 24 h (7).

 In these studies, muscle protein breakdown was not ddirectly measured.
 However, the increase in proteinsynthesis was so large that if it were not accompanied by a concomitant increment in protein breakdown, exercise training would result in a greater increase in muscle size than actually occurs.